aspiers/stow/INSTALL.md

     line into the generated stow script to ensure that it can always locate the Perl modules without needing to manually set `PERL5LIB`.

+4. If you have LaTeX and texinfo installed and want to build a PDF version of the manual, type:

+        make pdf

 Installation Names
 ------------------